 Estimated value of \$14B in exports from the 3 major ports.
 The region has a large diversity of heavy industry activities, including coal export terminals, sugar mills, meat processing facilities and storage areas for commodities such as mineral sands, petroleum products and grain.
-These industries are highly regulated and have effective environmental management practices in place to protect ecosystem health and water quality.
+These industries are highly regulated and have effective environmental management practices in place to protect ecosystem health and red-claw crayfish farms.
+The industry is highly regulated, primarily in relation to waste water discharges and the management of biosecurity issues such as disease.